QiufangMa/control-schedule-framework/draft-wqk-control-schedule-framework.md

 time points.
 The schedule executor should fully understand the consequences of the schedule execution.
 For example, when a schedule's execution affects the network topology, the addition and deletion of the topology need to be considered carefully.

-There is very little reaction that a network should do in response to a topological addition.
 A link coming up or a node joining a topology should not have any functional change until the change is proven to be fully operational.
 The routing tables or paths could be pre-computed but should not be installed before all of the topology changes are confired to be operational.